LeAsuker/Miku-Flavor/README.md

   1. Download the 'miku_flavor_install.sh' script.
   2. Allow it to be executed by the owner.
      - Go to the script's directory, open the terminal, and type 'chmod u+x miku_flavor_install.sh'
   4. Run the script.
-The installation should be automatic, but you might need to press Mod+Shift+R to reload your HLWM config.
+The installation should be automatic, but you might need to press Mod+Shift+R to reload the window manager configuration

 ## TODO:
   - Revise colorscheme